velocity303/puppet-poc-repo/getting_started.md

-## Evaluating Puppet Enterprise
+## Getting Started

-This repository is built to be a guideline for beginning with Puppet Enterprise.
+This page is intended to be a getting started guide for setting up the evaluation environment.

 ### Downloading Puppet Enterprise